+LAND PRICES
-Based on 2 participants:

-Based on 3-5 participants:

-Based on 6-9 participants:

-Based on 10 and more participants:

-Optional single supplement:
+Based on 2 participants: Based on 3-5 participants: Based on 6-9 participants: Based on 10 and more participants: Optional single supplement: \$5,000 per person, standard twin occupancy;

-\$4,590 per person, standard twin occupancy; \$4,370 per person, standard twin occupancy; \$4,150 per person, standard twin occupancy; \$3,850 per person, standard twin occupancy; \$650 per person, (including a single tent)
+\$4,560 per person, standard twin occupancy;

+\$4,170 per person, standard twin occupancy;

+\$3,980 per person, standard twin occupancy;

+\$650 per person, (including a single tent)

+Please note: As a part of our effort to support international and Mongolian research and conservation efforts, Mongolia Quest may decide to subsidize the trip cost for one or two students or rangers in joining this expedition.
+They will not influence the tier pricing and only fully paid participants will determine the final per person price.

-LAND PRICES INCLUDE: LAND PRICES DO NOT INCLUDE: Land transportation as indicated in the itinerary based on using a 4x4 van and land cruisers; Accommodation in standard rooms at hotel and standard ger camps throughout; Expedition style tents, sleeping bags and mats; Airport arrival & departure transfers; All meals indicated as B, L or D; All entrance fees as indicated in the itinerary; Camel and horse riding fees; Mongolian ornithologist or a study leader; English speaking guide throughout your stay with local knowledge andexperience; One soda per person per meal; Supply of bottled water per person per day based on consumption.
+LAND PRICES INCLUDE: LAND PRICES DO NOT INCLUDE:

+Land transportation as indicated in the itinerary based on using a 4x4 van and land cruisers; Accommodation in standard rooms at hotel and standard ger camps throughout; Expedition style tents, sleeping bags and mats; Airport arrival & departure transfers; All meals indicated as B, L or D; All entrance fees as indicated in the itinerary; Camel and horse riding fees; Mongolian ornithologist or a study leader; English speaking guide throughout your stay with local knowledge andexperience; One soda per person per meal; Supply of bottled water per person per day based on consumption.
 International airfare; Personal laundry; Drinks not mentioned in the itinerary; Travel insurance; Medical evacuation costs; Excess baggage charges; Visa fees; Gratuities; Photography and video fees Any other item not mentioned as included.

-HOW TO BOOK THIS TRIP

-You may book any trip with us by filling out our Trip Application Form, which you can download using Adobe Acrobat Reader and can send to us as an electronic file via e-mail at
+HOW TO BOOK THIS TRIP You may book any trip with us by filling out our Trip Application Form, which you can download using Adobe Acrobat Reader and can send to us as an electronic file via e-mail at Info@MongoliaQuest.com All reservations are subject to deposit of \$400 per person.

-• Info@MongoliaQuest.com

-All reservations are subject to deposit of \$400 per person.
 Deposits are refundable until 90 days prior to the start of the program less a \$250 administrative fee.
-Please arrange a wire transfer to Mongolia Quest bank account as per following instructions:

-Beneficiary name: MONGOLIA QUEST LLC

-Beneficiary's address:

-Suite #00, Apt.26B, 1st Horoo, 13th Sud-district, Sukhbaatar District,

-Ulaanbaatar 14230, Mongolia;

-Tel: (976) 7000 9747

-Email: info@MongoliaQuest.com

-Beneficiary's account number: 3005111070 Beneficiary's bank name: Golomt bank

-Beneficiary's bank address:

-Monnis branch 3rd floor, Monnis tower, Chinggis avenue Khoroo #1, Sukhbaatar district

-Ulaanbaatar, Mongolia

-Beneficiary's bank swift code: GLMTMNUB

-Once we receive your trip application form, we will send you information about how to wire your deposit to us, and a confirmation letter with information related with visa and international airfare reservations.
-You will also receive our pre-departure Travel Guide, which will include information on weather, suggested reading list, a list of items to pack, etc.

-About 4 weeks prior to your arrival date, we will send you Final Departure Information which will include your final itinerary along with any other necessary updated information regarding the logistics of your trip.
+Please arrange a wire transfer to Mongolia Quest bank account as per following instructions: Beneficiary name: MONGOLIA QUEST LLC Beneficiary's address: Suite #1205, Dalai Tower, 1st Horoo, 13th Sud-district, Sukhbaatar District, Ulaanbaatar 14210, Mongolia; Tel: (976) 7000 9747 Email: info@MongoliaQuest.com Beneficiary's account number: 3005111070 Beneficiary's bank name: Golomt bank Beneficiary's bank address: Monnis branch 3rd floor, Monnis tower, Chinggis avenue Khoroo #1, Sukhbaatar district Ulaanbaatar, Mongolia Beneficiary's bank swift code: GLMTMNUB Once we receive your trip application form, we will send you information about how to wire your deposit to us, and a confirmation letter with information related with visa and international airfare reservations.
+You will also receive our pre-departure Travel Guide, which will include information on weather, suggested reading list, a list of items to pack, etc. About 4 weeks prior to your arrival date, we will send you Final Departure Information which will include your final itinerary along with any other necessary updated information regarding the logistics of your trip.